Meet the Authors

 -

-SAP Security Patch Day delivers monthly Security Notes that address vulnerabilities across SAP S/4HANA, monitoring, and landscape components.
+SAP Security Patch Day delivers monthly Security Notes covering vulnerabilities across SAP applications, platforms, and technical foundations.

 -